Multi-Use Relationship Coach

-Wondering how to save your marriage, fix or improve your relationship?
-Explore this game's multiple uses: transform and heal relationship challenges with others, or use by yourself as your own relationship coach.
+Relationship Coach needed?
+Explore this game's multiple uses: transform and heal relationship challenges with others, or use by yourself, building skills to improve all relationships.

-The conflict resolution techniques, relationship help tools, and effective communication skills provided in the Relationship Repair Game can be utilized in multiple ways . . .
+The conflict resolution strategies, relationship repair tools, and effective communication skills provided in the Relationship Repair Game can be utilized in multiple ways.
+These skills and tools are applicable to any conflict, and each time you practice you will build and integrate the skills, thereby improving the quality of all relationships.

-The skills and tools are applicable to any conflict, and the more you practice and integrate the skills, the more you will improve relationships with all people in your life.
-The card deck is generally used in three ways: individually for guidance and reflection, using it in dialogue to work through relationship challenges with others, or using the images as an art therapy tool.
+The card deck is generally used in three ways: individually for guidance and reflection, using it in dialogue to work through relationship difficulties with others, or using the images as an art therapy tool.

 Guidance Mode - Using the card deck by yourself for reflection, divination, or conflict coaching: